Vishesh-Lamba/PowerBI_Store_Analysis/README.md

 Project Overview
 This repository contains the following key files and folders:

-1. Data File: This folder contains the raw data used in the project.
+1. Data File: This contains the raw data used in the project.

 2. Superstore Sales Dashboard (PBIX): Download this file to access the Power BI dashboard.